alicekellings/Sidebuzcom/src/content/blog/how-to-diversify-your-income-into-multiple-revenue-streams.md

 I nanny for a family that flies me from Houston to New York three or four times a year.
 I stay for two to three weeks and get paid $1,200 a week.

-My day-to-day is very simple — I take the girls to school in the morning, and when I come back, I can make content or go outside and explore the city.
+My day-to-day is very simple �?I take the girls to school in the morning, and when I come back, I can make content or go outside and explore the city.
 When the girls come home, I eat dinner, play with them, and then put them to sleep.

 The families I babysit for in Houston and the family I nanny for in New York are all amazing to me and compensate me generously, which makes my job enjoyable and easy.
 The hardest part is when the kids are sick because I have to be more hands-on.
 Aside from that, once you become familiar with their routines, it’s super chill.